 –Looking For a Good Book

-We'd love to share a review copy of Carl Nordgren's The 53rd Parallel.
+We'd love to share a review copy of Carl Nordgren's books.
 Simply tell us who you are, what blog (or other publication) you write for, and include your mailing address.
 Send a note to books[at]lightmessages[dot]com or click here to contact us.